Dash Daniels: National team career

 Daniels has played for Australian national teams at various competitions.
 At age 14, he played six games and helped Australia win the title at the 2023 FIBA Under-16 Asian Championship, while at age 15, he participated at the 2024 FIBA Under-17 Basketball World Cup and was the tournament's leader with 3.6 steals per game.

 Daniels was named to the Australian Boomers team for the 2025 FIBA Asia Cup.
 He played in six games, averaging 7.4 minutes per game and 2.3 points as the Boomers won the gold medal.

 In October 2025, Daniels was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In August 2026, he was named in the squad for two more Asian qualifiers.